DrDarkShadow/docs-repo/markdown/script.md

 ## Overview

-The `add` function computes the sum of two given numbers.
+The `add` function calculates the sum of two given arguments.

 ## parameters